-Get set for the PS5: Sony has officially announced that their new consoles (yes, two of them!) are launching this holiday.
-Pre-orders for the PS5 and PS5 Digital Edition have already started and there’s a lot to be excited about, from exclusive new games to incredible graphics to ultra-fast loading speeds.
+Get set for the PlayStation 5: Sony’s next-generation consoles (yes, two of them!) have arrived.
+The PS5 and PS5 Digital Edition are in stores now and there’s a lot to be excited about, from exclusive new games to incredible graphics to ultra-fast loading speeds.

 Questions to ask when buying a PS5 or PS5 Digital Edition